adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/concepts.md

-One of the very first things you will want to do is to provide users with a unique experience.
+One of the very first things you want to do when developing a mobile app is to provide users with a unique experience.
 For our example task list application, this could be as simple as providing a task list for the user who is logged in.
 In more complex applications, this is the gateway to role-based access controls, group rules, and sharing with your friends.
 In all these cases, properly identifying the user using the phone is the starting point.

 Authentication provides a process by which the user that is using the mobile device can be identified securely.
 This is generally done by entering a username and password.
 However, modern systems can also provide